-According to the front page story appearing in the New York Times April 26 edition, hundreds of millions of dollars intended by the US Treasury to assist small businesses impacted by CIVID-19 via the Paycheck Protection Program have been siphoned off by public companies, private equity-backed companies.
-What a surprise, millions have gone to scamsters and fraud artists, including those who have been recently indicted or under investigation by federal law enforcement and federal and state regulatory agencies.
+PPP and EIDL Fraud is as rampant as COVID-19.
+According to the front page story appearing in the New York Times April 26 edition, hundreds of millions of dollars in SBA bailout funds that were intended by the US Treasury to assist small businesses impacted by COVID-19 via the Paycheck Protection Program and EIDL Loan Program have been siphoned off by public companies, private equity-backed companies and thousands of small businesses, many of the latter don’t really exist other than in name only.

-Informed sources have indicated having direct knowledge that Seaquake principals Andrew Katz and Matthew Krueger, who have been cited in federal court for an assortment of investor fraud and wire fraud allegations, have recently filed Covid-19 PPP loan applications for as many as six different Seaquake entities, including Colorado-registered Seaquake Inc., Seaquake Manager LLC, Seaquake LP, and a California entity Seaquake Capital LP.
+Informed sources have indicated having direct knowledge that Seaquake.io principals Andrew Katz and Matthew Krueger, who have been cited in federal court for an assortment of investor fraud and wire fraud allegations, had recently filed SBA loan applications for as many as six different Seaquake entities, including Colorado-registered Seaquake Inc., Seaquake Manager LLC, Seaquake LP, Wyoming-based Seaquake OPS LLC, and a California entity, Seaquake Capital LP.
 Each of these entities list both Andrew R. Katz and Matthew Krueger as controlling officers.

-There is only one problem, according to a former business development executive for Seaquake, who worked for the company while he was also registered with Finra as a senior executive for a San Francisco based brokerdealer.
-According to sources, that employee has stated that Seaquake is not a real business, the product(s) they claim to have is “nothing more than vaporware”, they have no employees (other than Katz, Krueger and UK-based Dylan Knight who is listed as the chief technology officer on corporate documents), all despite claims made on the company website and representations made in an assortment of investor solicitation documents the company has sent to dozens of individuals and fund managers.
+There is only one problem, the company is a scam, according to a former business development executive for Seaquake, who worked for the company while he was also registered with Finra as a senior executive for San Francisco based brokerdealer US Capital Global.
+That former employee (his tenure lasted all of 7 months and he has since moved to the role of ” Director, Digital Wealth Solutions” for Apex Clearing Corp.” has stated “Seaquake is not a real business; the product(s) they claim to have are “nothing more than vaporware”; they have no employees drawing salaries other than Katz, (who recently added his wife Selen to the ‘payroll’, though it would appear that her full-time job is that of an Instagram influencer, along with Krueger and UK-based Dylan Knight, who is listed as the chief technology officer on corporate documents.
+This is all despite claims made on the company website as to having multiple employees; “a canard”, according to one source who says the “serial fabrications made by the company are advanced further by fraudulent representations made in an assortment of investor solicitation documents the company has sent to dozens of individuals and fund managers.”

-The San Francisco branch of BBVA Compass Bank, the bank of record for an assortment of Seaquake enterprises, had no comment has to whether they facilitated loan processing or payments to the Seaquake’s alleged criminal enterprise.
+The San Francisco branch of BBVA Compass Bank, the bank of record for an assortment of Seaquake enterprises, had no comment has to whether they facilitated EIDL loan processing or payments to the Seaquake’s alleged criminal enterprise.

 One can only hope that FBI and SEC efforts lead to a long-term quarantine for these individuals.